logo

 Instructions

-The MOAP telescope pier uses an anchor kit with a CNC template and anchor bolts for accurate polar alignment and superior leveling.
+Your telescope pier uses an anchor kit with a CNC template and anchor bolts for accurate polar alignment and superior leveling.
 The base plate has 10 degrees of adjustability but it is best practice to take just a bit of time and set things up correctly rather than rely on the adjustability to fix it later.
-Follow directions to the right for the most accuracy.
-Cell phone compasses can be off by 5 degrees either way.
-Sighting a compass is also less accurate.
+Follow directions on the right for the most accuracy.
+Cell phone compasses can be off by 10 degrees either way.
+Sighting a magnetic compass is also not very accurate in this application.

 telescope pier anchor kit for superior performance